jstrot/dot-config-nvim/README.md

 Neovim is a fork of Vim that focuses on extensibility and usability.

 But it's not like any other *configurable* text editor like Sublime Text, Atom, or VS Code.
 Neovim is highly extensible using the Lua programming language.
-This means that you are not limited to the features provided by the core editor or a predetermines set of configurations in a JSON file.
+This means that you are not limited to the features provided by the core editor or a predetermined set of configurations in a JSON file.

 In short, as [TJ DeVries](https://github.com/tjdevries) coins it, it is a **PDE**, a **Personalised Development Environment**: You write code to mould the editor to your taste, your habits, your workflow.
 With the help of plugins, it can be made to *look* like an IDE but it will always be much more than just an IDE.